marshmallow-code/marshmallow/docs/upgrading.rst

 - ``INCLUDE``: pass those keys/values as is, with no validation performed
 - ``RAISE`` (default): raise a ``ValidationError``

-The unknown option can be passed at load time, on Schema instantiation, or as a Meta option.
+The ``unknown`` option can be passed as a Meta option, on Schema instantiation, or at load time.

 .. code-block:: python